Standing Desks vs Standing Desk Converters (Which is Better?)

 Sitting all day can be ruinous for the back and neck.
 And, although standing all day is probably not the answer, varying our position during the day helps us redistribute the strain between muscle groups.

 A standing desk is a great way of forcing ourselves to change up our position during the day.
 This stops muscles and joints from seizing, helps relieve any strain that has built up, and helps to fight fatigue as the day wears on.

 Optimises Your Position At Your Work Station

 As always, getting your position relative to the desk and screen is crucial for this to work.
-Although we won’t go into detail here, a desk with sensitive motors and the ability to save preset positions like the Desky Dual Melamine will help you find and lock in your optimum heights.
+Although we won’t go into detail here, a desk with sensitive motors and the ability to save preset positions will help you find and lock in your optimum heights.